tk-notes/fp-in-javascript-article-source-code/README.md

 ![](https://cdn-images-1.medium.com/max/1600/0*FMur6URY7yAVjeuP)

-The first fundamental concept we learn when we want to understand functional programming is pure functions.
+The first fundamental concept we learn when we want to understand functional programming is **pure functions**.
 But what does that really mean?
 What makes a function pure?

-So how do we know if a function is pure or not?
+So how do we know if a function is `pure` or not?
 Here is a very strict definition of purity:

-* It returns the same result if given the same arguments (it is also referred as deterministic)
+* It returns the same result if given the same arguments (it is also referred as `deterministic`)

 * It does not cause any observable side effects

 #### It returns the same result if given the same arguments

 Imagine we want to implement a function that calculates the area of a circle.
-An impure function would receive radius as the parameter, and then calculate radius * radius * PI:
+An impure function would receive `radius` as the parameter, and then calculate `radius * radius * PI`:

 ```javascript
 const PI = 3.14;